Building relationships in a virtual world

 It’s because your conscious brain has been doing all the work ordinarily performed by your subconscious.

-What does this mean for building business relationships?
+What does this mean for building relationships in business?
 Put simply, it makes it harder and means you have to get all the basic stuff right.

 The stages through which every business relationship will move are, from the bottom up: